jasonk/inform-slack/README.md

 However, this curl feature was added in version 7.55, so if you have a version of curl older than that, we fall back to including the `Authorization` header as a command-line argument.
-If you are using this on a multi-user machine you want to ensure that this doesn't happen, you can set `$INFORM_SLACK_REQUIRE_HEADER_SAFETY` to any non-empty value, and if we detect that your curl version is too old we'll just die instead of falling back.
+If you are using this on a multi-user machine and you want to ensure that this doesn't happen, you can set `$INFORM_SLACK_REQUIRE_HEADER_SAFETY` to any non-empty value, and if we detect that your curl version is too old we'll just die instead of falling back.